PyxelM/alucinara/content/fauna/2nd-realm-fauna.md

 title: Fauna of the Second Realm
 tags:
   - fauna
-  - 2nd realm
+  - second-realm
 ---
 ## Minikin
-[Minikin](species/fauna/minikin.md) are a sapient rodent species native to the 2nd realm.
+[Minikin](fauna/minikin.md) are a sapient rodent species native to the 2nd realm.
 They are descended from the European Red Squirrel, with a lifespan of 12-18 years, reaching maturity around 8 years of age.

 They and grew to become the most populous intelligent race of the 2nd Realm, and are capable of speech, agriculture, forming civilisations, among all of the other skills and industries that come with them.
 ### Appearance